Effects of Physical Activity, Executive Function, and Risk-taking in Life and Behind the Wheel

 Principle Investigator: Daniel J. Cox - Professor, Departments of Psychiatric Medicine and Internal Medicine

-Co-Investigator: Ronald E. Reeve - Professor of Education and Director, Curry Programs in Clinical and School Psychology
+Co-Investigator: Ronald E. Reeve - Professor of Education and Director, School of Education and Human Development Programs in Clinical and School Psychology

 Co-Investigator: Joseph P. Allen - Professor, Psychology

-Co-Investigator: John Sirard - Assistant Professor, Curry School of Education
+Co-Investigator: John Sirard - Assistant Professor, School of Education and Human Development

 Co-Investigator: Richard Warren - Director of Albemarle High School